MMT League Rules

 - WINNER OF THE MIDDLESEX MERIT TABLE TROPHY

-The winner of the Middlesex Merit Table Trophy shall be the winner of Division 1.
+The winner of the Middlesex Merit Table Trophy shall be the winner of Premier MT.

 - PROMOTION AND RELEGATION

 9.1 The winners of the Division One, Two, Three, Four and Five Divisions shall be promoted together with the winners of each playoff finals for those Divisions.

 9.2 Both the bottom and second bottom placed sides in Divisions Premier, One, Two, Three and Four at the end of the league programmes shall be relegated.